 For Businesses providing taxable services to AIG (brokers, cedants, distribution partners, other vendors):

 The VAT will be calculated and charged on a prorated basis for the period after 1st January 2018 until the expiry.

 Reimbursements will be treated in the following manner:

 If VAT has been charged and paid, AIG will refund the VAT in the same proportion as the premium, i.e, on a pro rata basis.

 No VAT will be refunded if no VAT was charged.

 If you are a cedant registered in the GCC, VAT will be charged at the standard rate.

 AIG’s understanding is if you are a reinsurer registered in the GCC, you will need to charge and collect VAT.

 Please consult your tax advisor.

-Based on our understanding of the law as of the date of this communication, if the GCC countries that have not implemented VAT regulations by 1st January 2018 will be considered as “outside GCC” countries for VAT purposes.
+Based on our understanding of the law as of the date of this communication, the GCC countries that have not implemented VAT regulations by 1st January 2018 will be considered as “outside GCC”.